 Paris, September 16 2020 – Capgemini has been commissioned by the European Space Agency (ESA) to develop the pilot version of the Multi-Mission Algorithm and Analysis Platform (MAAP), an innovative environment that provides data and information on above ground biomass dedicated to the international scientific community.
 The MAAP pilot version, is part of the Biomass Space Mission, which aims to measure forest biomass from space.
 The data collected and processed by the MAAP will be used to, among other things, refine more accurate forest mapping around the world, with a focus on enabling sustainable forest management and a better understanding of the planet’s climate.

-The MAAP will enable the international community, specialized in earth observation, to rapidly access for the very first time, hundreds of thousands of megabits of in-situ data, airborne data and data from the BIOMASS satellite, due to be launched in 2022 and other ESA Earth observation missions.
+The MAAP will enable the international community, specialised in earth observation, to rapidly access for the very first time, hundreds of thousands of megabits of in-situ data, airborne data and data from the BIOMASS satellite, due to be launched in 2022 and other ESA Earth observation missions.

-Capgemini has been developing the platform since 2017, and the pilot version of the MAAP is now delivering full visualization and parameterization tools so that the panel of early users of earth observation scientists can create, modify, and validate their own scripts and algorithms, and then share them among their community.
+Capgemini has been developing the platform since 2017, and the pilot version of the MAAP is now delivering full visualisation and parameterisation tools so that the panel of early users of earth observation scientists can create, modify, and validate their own scripts and algorithms, and then share them among their community.
 The MAAP is also an interoperable platform between ESA and NASA agencies that provides fast access to reliable data.
 This means that worldwide experts will benefit from joint access to an accurate and complete dataset from Earth Observation missions that are monitoring forests.

 This is achieved by providing a single virtual and collaborative environment comprising powerful storage and high-performance computing capabilities.
 Developed with the support of Aresys, an Italian expert in earth observation, the MAAP is open source, securely supported by a public cloud infrastructure, and offers all the required sharing functionalities such as social networks, forums, frequently asked questions (FAQs), news, and more.